safe-global/safe-modules/modules/passkey/README.md

 npx hardhat --network <network> local-verify
 ```

+### Compiler settings

+The project uses Solidity compiler version `0.8.24` with 10 million optimizer runs, as we want to optimize for the code execution costs.
+The EVM version is set to `paris` because not all our target networks support the opcodes introduced in the `Shanghai` EVM upgrade.

 #### Custom Networks

 It is possible to use the `NODE_URL` env var to connect to any EVM-based network via an RPC endpoint.
 This connection can then be used with the `custom` network.